threefoldtech/home/specs/threefold_grid_2.0_specs.md

 ### v1.1: march

-- integrated with our web based bot solution: interactive workflows for deployment/upgrade/troubleshooting
+- integrated with our web based bot solution: interactive workflows for deployment/upgrade/troubleshooting (chatbots in jumpscale)
 - redundancy for kubernetes controllers

 ### v1.2: tbd (April-May)